 Pearl

 The name Pearl is believed to be from the Latin word “Perna” which means a type of shell.
 It is produced in bivalve mollusks, mostly of the oyster family ( Ostreidae ).
-Pearl starts as an irritant in the mollusk.
-To cope with this irritant the mollusk will continuously coat the foreign object in nacre, also called mother of pearl.
+It starts as an irritant in the mollusk.
+To cope with this irritant the mollusk will continuously coat the foreign object in nacre, also called mother-of-pearl.
 Nacre is mainly made from calcium carbonate and an organic horn substance called conchiolin.
 This organic gemstone gets its luster from overlapping platelets of aragonite ( calcium carbonate ), which have a film of conchiolin near the surface.
 It is this combination of aragonite and conchiolin that gives Pearls its iridescent colour called Orient.
 It comes in a variety of colours including white, cream, silver, pink, golden, blue, green, and black.
 The colour is determined by the type of mollusk and the water in which it lives.

 Freshwater Pearls: During the Middle Ages, the rivers of Europe were an important source of freshwater Pearl.
 Particularly rivers that are low in lime but rich in oxygen.
 Specimens found during this time automatically became the property of the ruling classes and had to be delivered to them upon discovery.
 However, due to the increased pollution of rivers from industrialization, the river mussels did not flourish or have since become extinct.
 Today what mussels do remain in European rivers are protected.
-There is however still a limited supply of natural freshwater Pearls from some rivers in North America.
+There is however still a limited supply from some rivers in North America.

-Cultured Pearls: During the 20th century, overfishing of mollusks and increased pollution led to a significant reduction in the supply of natural Pearl.
+Cultured Pearls: During the 20th century, overfishing of mollusks and increased pollution led to a significant reduction in the supply.
 At the same time demand continued to increase, which led to advancements being made in cultivation.
 Allowing them to be commercially produced in large quantities.
-These Pearls are not an imitation but rather a natural product which has been produced with the assistance of people.
+These are not an imitation but rather a natural product which has been produced with the assistance of people.
 To stimulate the mollusks, a very small bead made from mother-of-pearl is inserted into the mantle area of the mollusk.
 The mollusk is then placed in wire cages, at a depth of twenty feet in the water and left to develop for two to three years.
 Today there are both saltwater and freshwater farms, which produce 90 percent of the Pearl sold each year.

 History & Lore

 To the ancient Greeks, Pearls symbolized love and romance.
-They believed that Pearls were the tears of joy from the goddess of love Aphrodite.
+They believed that they were the tears of joy from the goddess of love Aphrodite.
 They also believed that a bride who wore Pearls on her wedding day would never shed tears.

-To the ancient Egyptians, Pearl symbolized the moon and its magical powers.
+To the ancient Egyptians, they symbolized the moon and its magical powers.
 They also associated the gemstone with Isis, the goddess of life and healing.
 To the Egyptians, Pearl was so precious that they were buried with it.
 Cleopatra the last Queen of Egypt, is said to have wagered a bet with Marc Antony that she could host the most expensive banquet ever.
 At the meal, Cleopatra is said to have taken one of a matching pair of Pearl earrings, the largest pair in the world at the time.
 She dissolved it in a goblet of vinegar and the drank it.
 Astonished Marc Antony is said to have declined his dinner, the other Pearl, and admitted that she won.
 It is estimated that in present-day money the Pearl Cleopatra dissolved was worth $28.5 million.

 During Christopher Columbus`s repeated voyages to the New World, he encountered native people wearing Pearls.
 Which led to the discovery of vast natural Pearl beds off the coast of Venezuela and Panama.
-From these beds huge quantities of Pearls were exported to the European market.
+From these beds, huge quantities were exported to the European market.
 So much in fact, that both Monarchs and the nobility in Europe wore them by the hundreds.
 Leading costume historians to call this period the ” Great Age of Pearl “.

 Famous Pearls